SigridZhangSY/homework-zhangsiyue/basic/rich/rich-1/README.md

 3. waitCommandHandler status should return waitResponseHandler after execute roll to empty  -10min -15min

+4. waitCommandHandler status should return waitResponseHandler after execute roll to owned estate  -10min 10min

-4. waitResponseHandler should return null after execute yes at empty -5min
+5. waitResponseHandler should return null after execute yes at empty -5min

-5. waitResponseHandler should return null after execute no at empty  -5min
+6. waitResponseHandler should return null after execute no at empty  -5min